damian-vather/Interview-Questions/README.md

 ## Lessons Learned

 I’m going to present a bunch of lessons I learned as bullet points in no particular order.
 Everything listed below is something I wish I knew beforehand, both in terms of preparation on the technical side and in terms of scheduling and other non-technical tips.
-These lessons are not iOS-specific and I’d imagine are generally applicable to all interviews in our industry.
+These lessons are not industry specific and I’d imagine are generally applicable to all interviews in our current space.

 📚 Stick with it.